Saquinoneg27/Chamber-of-aerosols/README.md

 # Chamber-of-aerosols
-Codes for sensing with the chamber of aerosoles from the SOPIA group from Eafit University
+**Codes for Sensing with the Aerosol Chamber from the SOPIA Group at EAFIT University**

-The explanations of the codes and the instructions about how to use them can be found in the manual of the chamber.
-Please take look at the descriptions there
+Detailed explanations of the codes, along with instructions for their proper use, are available in the chamber's user manual.
+Kindly refer to the descriptions provided therein.